7orlum/Orlum.Text/README.md

 NumericalPhraseFormatter class is the main part of TypographyHelper.
 You can use it to internationalize programs or generate the correct matched phrases in accordance with language agreement.
 NumericalPhraseFormatter is a ICustomFormatter that choose the correct form of the phrase depending on the given numeric argument.
 English, Polish and Russian language number agreements are now implemented.
+You can add new languages by implementing INumberAgreement interface.

 # How can it be used?